engige/NLP_Twitter_Sentiment_Analysis/README.md

 ## Data Exploration & Preparation

-The dataset initially contained 9,093 entries and three key columns: tweet_text, which represents the actual Tweet content, emotion_in_tweet_is_directed_at, and is_there_an_emotion_directed_at_a_brand_or_product, which holds the sentiment labels.
-Upon inspection, it was determined that the emotion_in_tweet_is_directed_at column had a large number of missing values (5,802), making it irrelevant for our primary task of sentiment classification, so it was dropped.
-Additionally, one row had a missing tweet_text value and was removed.
-The sentiment distribution showed a significant imbalance, with the majority of the tweets classified as "No emotion toward brand or product," followed by positive and negative emotions, highlighting the need for class-balancing techniques later in the pipeline.
+The dataset contained 9,093 entries and three key columns: tweet_text, emotion_in_tweet_is_directed_at, and sentiment labels.
+Due to 5,802 missing values in the emotion_in_tweet_is_directed_at column, it was dropped, along with one row missing tweet_text.
+The sentiment distribution showed an imbalance, with most tweets having no emotion, followed by positive and negative emotions, prompting the use of class-balancing techniques.

-During exploration, tweet length was analyzed, revealing most tweets to be of moderate length, which aligns with the character constraints of Twitter.
-A word cloud was generated to visualize the most frequent terms, showing that many tweets referenced event-specific terms like "SXSW" and included non-informative elements such as mentions and links.
-This prompted the decision to refine the text through pre-processing by converting text to lowercase, removing punctuation, tokenizing, removing stopwords, and lemmatizing to reduce words to their base form.

-After cleaning and pre-processing, the data was prepared for sentiment classification.
-The sentiment labels were encoded appropriately for the binary classification and later for the multiclass classification.
-The data was split into an 80/20 train-test set, and a TF-IDF vectorizer was applied to transform the textual data into numerical features.
-Given the class imbalance in the dataset, SMOTE (Synthetic Minority Over-sampling Technique) was applied to the training data to balance the classes and ensure that sentiments were adequately represented for the machine learning models.
-This prepared the data for building robust sentiment classification models.
+Tweet length analysis revealed most tweets were of moderate length, aligning with Twitter's constraints.
+Pre-processing included converting text to lowercase, removing punctuation, tokenizing, removing stopwords, and lemmatizing.
+Afterward, the data was split into an 80/20 train-test set and transformed using TF-IDF vectorization.
+SMOTE was applied to balance the classes for robust sentiment classification model development.

 ![sentiment_tweetlength](images/sentiment_tweetlength.png)